 This was the second of my “Aspirational” cars – a replacement for a past car (or cars) that I really liked but wished they were optioned just slightly differently.
 This one replaced MegaZ and Bulldozer, both of which I wished had six-speed gearboxes and open tops.
 It is the perfect combination of all that I loved about those cars and wished they could’ve been.
 Acquired April 2005 on eBay, this car was a reposession from Honolulu, Hawaii that I bought through a dealer in Phoenix AZ, and shipped to my home in Chicago in a nail-biting two week ordeal.

-Fourplay is the most recent addition to my collection and has had nowhere near the adventures of its stablemates.
+Fourplay was added to my collection in Summer 2004 and has had nowhere near the adventures of its stablemates.
 The best one, though, was the time I spent the night in it in a rough part of Chicago back in the summer of 2005 after drinking to excess, and awakening to three hookers tapping on the windshield at 5am.
 I drove it 2100 miles across the country from Illinois to Washington in May 2006 in a marathon 2-1/2 day run, much of which with the top down.
 After acquiring a hardtop for it in February 2007 from a seller in Arkansas, I moved the hardtop across the country with the GTP and installed it in April 2007.

-Fourplay had been plotting how it was going to kill me for years, and was destroyed in a “money-shift” 4-1 crash where it nearly succeeded in August 2011.
-It was parted out in 2012.
+Fourplay had been plotting how it was going to kill me for years, and was destroyed in a freak “money-shift” 4-1 crash where it nearly succeeded in August 2011.
+It was stripped down for parts in 2012 and the chassis scrapped in 2017.